TileDB-Inc/TileDB/tiledb/common/exception/DIRECTORY.md

 * **Elimination of code-junk macros `RETURN_NOT_OK` and their ilk.** Error handling is fundamental.
 It can't be avoided; it must be faced.
 In C++ there's a basic choice to use exceptions or to use return values.
 There's syntactic overhead with both.
 The choice is between `try` statements with exceptions and `return`-`if`-`return` statements otherwise.

   Using `try` statement syntactically marks off error handling code to readily identifiable blocks.
 Using `if` statements (or a macro encapsulation) intermixes code for each possible failure in with the code that might fail.
 Since most failures are rare-to-nonexistent, particularly possible logic errors, `try` statements end up with code that is far easier to read.
 * **Promotion of RAII and C.41.** When there's a policy of avoiding exceptions, constructors can't throw to enforce class invariants.
 This means that having class invariants requires private constructors and dedicated factory functions in all cases.
-Of course it's easier not to do this, which leads to the practive of not defining class invariants.
+Of course it's easier not to do this, which leads to the practice of not defining class invariants.
 This bypasses the benefits of RAII and obviates the utility of C.41 compliance.

 ## Progress toward the goal